Near--Real-Time Conflict-Related Fire Detection in Sudan Using Unsupervised Deep Learning: Conclusion

 A civil war in Sudan, primarily between the Sudan Armed Forces (SAF) and the Rapid Support Forces (RSF), has caused widespread civilian casualties and displacement \cite{ahmed2025calling}, with over 1,400 violent incidents targeting civilians, resulting in 61,000 war-related deaths and 12 million displaced people \cite{rothbart2025sudan}.
 This study demonstrates that conflict-related fire damage in Sudan can be detected in near–real-time using PlanetScope imagery and latent representation–based change detection.
 The VAE-based approach demonstrated improved detection capabilities over traditional baselines, with 4-band imagery providing the most relevant information and additional bands or short temporal sequences yielding modest improvements.

 This study presents an approach integrating remote sensing, unsupervised learning, and conflict analysis to support humanitarian assessment in data-scarce environments.
-We acknowledge several limitations of the work.
-The analysis is based on a limited number of case studies within Sudan, which may constrain generalizability.
-The comparative evaluation is restricted to established pixel-level change detection approaches grounded in spectral distance and transformation-based techniques, and reliance on commercial PlanetScope imagery introduces considerations related to data access, cost, and reproducibility.
+We acknowledge several limitations of this work.
+First, the analysis is based on a limited number of case studies within Sudan, which may constrain the generalizability of the findings across broader geographic and conflict contexts.
+Second, the comparative evaluation is limited to established pixel-level change detection methods grounded in spectral distance and transformation-based techniques, and the reliance on commercial Planet Labs PlanetScope imagery introduces challenges related to data accessibility, cost, and reproducibility.
+Furthermore, all quantitative results are contingent upon the availability of cloud-free optical imagery and accurate co-registration between pre- and post-incident scenes, while operational latency and system performance under cloud-covered conditions were not evaluated.
+Transient phenomena such as smoke plumes are inconsistently observed in optical imagery due to revisit timing and atmospheric variability, and thus are not a reliable signal for systematic detection.
+The proposed framework primarily relies on persistent surface changes (e.g., burn scars), which provide more stable indicators.

-Despite these limitations, the findings indicate that lightweight, latent representation–based methods offer a practical approach for near–real-time monitoring of conflict-related fire damage, highlighting a trade-off between spectral richness, temporal availability, and operational feasibility in settings where higher-resolution or ground-based data are scarce and operationally impractical to acquire in real-time.
+Despite these limitations, the findings indicate that lightweight, latent representation–based methods offer a practical approach for near–real-time monitoring of conflict-related fire damage, highlighting a trade-off between spectral richness, temporal availability, and feasibility in settings where higher-resolution or ground-based data are scarce and operationally impractical to acquire in real-time.